Search teams return to deadly Idaho avalanche site after 'overdue skier' reported missing, police say

 A statement from the resort said a “concerned family member” contacted them regarding a skier who had fallen out of contact.
 The person was reportedly on the mountain at the time of the avalanche.

-Around 30 search-and-rescue responders from multiple agencies, including dog units, were deployed to the site of the avalanche.
+Up to 80 search-and-rescue responders from multiple agencies, including dog units, were deployed to the site of the avalanche.
 Over 12 hours later, at around 8 p.m., the missing person had not been found, the Shoshone County Sheriff’s Office said.

 The search was suspended for the evening a short time later.